Coderockr/backend-test/README.md

 ## Description

-An investment managment application exposed through a REST API that deals with 3 entities:
+An investment management application exposed through a REST API that deals with 3 entities:

 - Investors
 - Investments